chris-wood/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 information, as well as the inner extension plaintext, must be consistent between the first and second ClientHello messages.

-### Verifying against the public name {#verify-public-name}
+### Authenticating for the public name {#auth-public-name}

 When the server cannot decrypt or does not process the "encrypted_server_name" extension, it continues with the handshake using the cleartext "server_name" extension instead (see {{server-behavior}}).
-Clients that offer ESNI then verify the certificate with the public name, as follows:
+Clients that offer ESNI then authenticate the connection with the public name, as follows:

 - If the server resumed a session or negotiated a session that did not use a certificate for authentication, the client MUST abort the connection with an